synaptecltd/slipstream/README.md

 Wherever possible, variable length encoding is used (with zig-zag encoding for signed values, the same as Google Protocol Buffers).

 The first sample must be encoded in full.
 The second sample is encoded as the difference from the first sample (delta encoding).
 All remaining samples are encoded using delta-delta encoding.
 If a relatively large number of values is included per message (such as for an event record), simple-8b encoding can be used to improve the packing of the variable-length integer values.
+It is slightly better to use simple-8b for all values, even the first and second values.

 The quality is assumed to not change very often.
 Therefore, it is encoded using run-length encoding (RLE).
 A special run-length of `0` is used to represent that all future values within the same message are the same.
 So, for the common case where the quality value is `0` for all samples, that can be encoded in one byte for the value and one byte for the number of samples.